 Within every language on the planet, every word has at least one syllable.

 Good words with 5 syllables include: conformational, obligatory, accelerating, paradoxical, unconventional and Hippopotamus.
+See the complete list of 50+ 5-syllable words at the bottom of this article.

-Most of us will rarely use words with five syllables.
+Most of us will rarely use words with 5 syllables.
 When we’re talking to someone, we want to get our point across as quickly as we can, this will mean using as few words as we can, and making sure the words we do use are as short as they can be.

 However, there will be times when it can be better to use a longer word.
 Today, we’ll be looking at why syllables even matter and when you should be using words with more, and words with less.